brainylab/react-native-permissions/README.md

 This library was developed to support the new architecture of React Native - TurboModule, it does not support old versions of react native.

-> Support only New Architecture
+> Support only New Architecture an react-native > 0.71.0

 ## Installation